-Sit down and decide a theme or color palette then stick to it.
+Sit down and decide a theme or colour palette then stick to it.
 Do not stray from it, because doing so could mean adding more decorations than necessary.
-Try to keep it simple, such as black and white with an accent color.
+Try to keep it simple, such as black and white with an accent colour.

 9. Map Out the Space First

 Before you even think about decorating, you need to map out the space and see what you have to work with.
 Decide where to place the tables, how chairs will be arranged, etc.

 Do not try to decorate your wedding venue by yourself – you’re going to need help.
 Have friends, family or even your bridal party help you decorate, especially the day of the wedding.